Holiday colors for anglers are black and white—the colors of sheepshead.

 How to Catch December Sheepshead

 Our buddy Yano Serra of Coden, Alabama, guides and fishes Mobile Bay and its surrounding waters year-round.
-He offers some advice when it comes to catching December sheepshead.
+He offers some advice when it comes to fishing sheepshead in December.
 The first job is to find good bait when fishing sheepshead.
 Sheepshead are live-bait eaters, so live bait is the ticket.

 Shrimp is the classic inshore live bait, but live shrimp can be hard to find.
 Captain Yano says, “Many bait shops will have imported live shrimp from Florida.
 The problem with these shrimp is that they come from water with higher salinity than Mobile Bay water, so they die quickly when exposed to Alabama water.
 I always use plenty of water from the bait shop in my live well, and I turn off the freshwater pickup for the live well.
 This helps keep the shrimp alive.”